 Do you need specialist software to manage the safety life-cycle?

 There is a very short answer to this question, no - you do not need it.
-The companies that work in this specialist sector will doubtless advise that you need their tools, but you would not be wrong to question this.
+However, the story does not end there.

-The challenge is that most organizations are not good at constantly and consistently updating crucial safety information held in different 'dead file' documents.
+The challenge is that most organizations are not good at constantly and consistently updating crucial safety information held in different 'flat file' documents.

 As you look at typical deliverables for the safety life-cycle, there are clear phases of activity where you may have already selected and purchased some specialist tools which take you beyond what normal office tools can provide.